30.1.10

 Rosanna Yau contributed some very yummy baked mushrooms stuffed with the above mentioned ‘super’ worms.
 We also had a few different kinds of mead for people to try.
 Mead is a wine made from honey, and we served it on ice to act as a foil for the fatty spicy crunch of the critters.

-Phil Crumar was there, singing and playing his guitar, and added to the atmosphere of bubbly excitement in the room.
+Phil Crumar was there singing and playing his guitar, adding to the atmosphere of bubbly excitement in the room.
 There is a huge hunger for more types of programs like this.

 And, of course, there are more photos here.